HEBOS/SportsReplay/docs/COMMON.md

 #### Remote Computer - Copying the Public Key
 `ssh-copy-id -i ~/.ssh/id_rsa.pub root@78.46.214.162`

 If there is no key, run the following command, and after that repeat the previous step

 `ssh-keygen -o`

 #### Hetzer Console - Adding Your Key
+Get your SSH key using

+`vi ~/.ssh/id_rsa.pub`

-    Get your SSH key using `vi ~/.ssh/id_rsa.pub` and copy/paste the code as a new SSH key in Hetzer console `https://console.hetzner.cloud/projects/297870/access/sshkeys`
+and copy/paste the code as a new SSH key in [Hetzer console](https://console.hetzner.cloud/projects/297870/access/sshkeys).

 #### Remote Computer - Install tmux
 `apt install tmux`